 Gino’s practice is devoted primarily to handling post-trial and appellate matters in state and federal courts, as well as providing related support at all stages of litigation including default judgments, dispositive motions, jury charges, and judgment formation.

-Gino is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and has been named a “Super Lawyer” in the area of appellate law by Thomson Reuters.
+Gino is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and has been named the the “Super Lawyer” list, a Thompson Reuters company, in the area of appellate law.

 - Drafted and argued Defendant’s proposed jury charge and drafted objections to the Plaintiff’s and Court’s jury charges in an insurance coverage dispute concerning handling of a homeowner’s claim of hail damage to a metal roof; defense verdict and take-nothing judgment.
 Dragoo v.
 Allstate Vehicle & Prop.
 Ins.
 Co., Case No. 4:16-CV-984-O, U.S. District Court, N.D.
 Texas, Sept.
 18, 2018.